What is OpenVex?

 }

-These additional fields enable users to include valuable context and justification for VEX statements that can help users prioritize vulnerabilities and know what further action they need to take.
+These additional fields allow users to include valuable context and justification for VEX statements that can help users prioritize vulnerabilities and know what further action they need to take.

 You can learn more about the OpenVEX Specification in the OpenVEX repo.